CiscoSecurity/sxo-05-security-workflows/docs/workflows/kenna/0053-fixes-to-servicenow.md

 ## Configuration
 * Add your Kenna API token to the `API Token` local variable (or, if you have an API key in a global variable already, set the local variable to the global's value using the `Fetch Global Variables` group at the beginning of the workflow)
 * Set the `Kenna Instance URL` local variable to the URL of your Kenna instance (for example: `customer.kennasecurity.com`)
-* Set the `Risk Meter Group ID` local variable to the ID of the risk meter group you want the workflow to process
+* Set the `Risk Meter Group ID` local variable to the ID of the risk meter group you want the workflow to process.
+You can get this by viewing the group in your Kenna console and looking at the page URL.
+The group ID should be after `search_id=`.
+For example, in this URL the group ID is 123456: `/explore?search_id=123456&name=....`
 * Set the `Risk Score Threshold` local variable to the minimum risk score you want the workflow to process.
 Anything with a risk score less than this value will be ignored
 * Set the `ServiceNow User ID` local variable to the username you want incidents opened as.
 This can either match the username in your ServiceNow **Account Key** or, if the account has the appropriate permissions, can be a different user
 * (Optional) Update the `Ticket Limit` local variable with the maximum number of ServiceNow tickets you want the workflow to create per execution